TheOdinProject/curriculum/ruby/ruby.md

 While you're learning, just stick with strings until you see the examples using symbols, which will mostly be with hash keys.

 ##### Exercises
+*Have you found any useful exercises that helped you get this stuff?
+Add them here!
+You can see how in our [section on How to Contribute](/contributing.md).*
 * TODO: IRB reversing, shouting stuff, find the ith letter...

 ##### Additional Resources
-* *Have you run across anything that's really helpful for learning this?
+*Have you run across anything that's really helpful for learning this?
 Add it here!
 You can see how in our [section on How to Contribute](/contributing.md).*
 *

 #### Arrays